tigerbeetle/tigerbeetle/docs/DESIGN.md

 Events are **immutable data structures** that **instantiate or mutate state data structures**:

 * Events cannot be changed, not even by other events.
-* Events cannot be derived, and must therefore be recorded before being executed.
+* Events cannot be derived and must therefore be recorded before execution.
-* Events must be executed one after another in deterministic order to ensure replayability.
+* Events must be executed one after another –in deterministic order– to ensure replayability.
 * Events may depend on past events (should they choose).
 * Events cannot depend on future events.
 * Events may depend on states being at an exact version (should they choose).
-* Events may succeed or fail but the result of an event is never stored in the event, it is stored in the state instantiated or mutated by the event.
+* Events may succeed or fail, but the result of an event is never stored in the event; it is stored in the state instantiated or mutated by the event.
-* Events only ever have one immutable version, which can be referenced directly by the event's id.
+* Events can only have one immutable version, which can be referenced directly by the event's id.
 * Events should be retained for auditing purposes.
-However, events may be drained into a separate cold storage system, once their effect has been captured in a state snapshot, to compact the journal and improve startup times.
+However, events may be drained into a separate cold storage system once their effect has been captured in a state snapshot to compact the journal and improve startup times.

 **create_transfer**: Create a transfer between accounts (maps to a "prepare").
 We group fields in descending order of size to avoid unnecessary struct padding in C implementations.